Watari During COVID-19:

 To ensure that Watari continues to be a safe space for everyone, we have had to implement some new protocols.
 These include:

-- Entry into Watari: Upon entry into Watari, everyone is required to wash their hands and put on a mask.
-Masks are required in Watari at all times.
+- Entry into Watari: Upon entry into Watari, everyone is required to wash their hands.
+While masks are no longer required by the health authority, they are still strongly recommended especially for those who have not received both doses of the COVID-19 vaccine.
+We ask that all visitors respect this and still wear a mask while in Watari, to protect themselves and everyone in the community.
+Staff are required to wear masks.
 All visitors must also sign-in at reception to ensure that we are able to contact everyone we need to for contact tracing.

 - Temperature Checks: As an extra precaution, temperature checks will be done at reception upon entry into Watari as well.
 36-37 degrees is the average temperature of the human body; someone with a higher temperature may have a fever and will unfortunately not be permitted to enter.

 - COVID-19 Screening Questions: Additionally, upon entry into Watari everyone must answer the COVID-19 screening questions which include: are you currently experiencing any symptoms?, have you travelled anywhere in the past 14 days?, and, have you had contact with a confirmed or probable COVID-19 case?.
 If “yes” is an answer to any of the questions, the individual will not be allowed to enter Watari.
 As well, all staff must complete a COVID-19 self-assessment before the start of each shift.